SapphireSapphic/TunicTracker/README.md

-# TunicTracker
+# Tunic Randomizer Tracker by SapphireSapphic

-An emotracker package for Tunic Randomizers (and vanilla ig)
+Heavily work in progress